The Weaving of Rag + Bone

 The Rag + Bone fabrics have been conceived very-much like expanded artworks, in tandem with Margo’s handwoven framed wall pieces.
 The ethos of our studio is Art-Into-Industry, and the Rag + Bone collection embodies this.

-In developing the designs, we were excited to find a mill, a specialist in sustainable wool, keen and able to produce single-width repeats with an extensive colour palette – this gave our design team extraordinary freedom and flexibility to realise our ideas.
+In developing the designs, we are excited to find a mill, specialising in sustainable wool, keen and able to produce single-width repeats with an extensive colour palette – this gave our design team extraordinary freedom and flexibility to realise ideas.
+We love to work with exceptional craftspeople, and this Scottish mill is one of the best, with over 75 years of experience in wool weaving.

 40% of the wool fibres are recycled yarn from jumpers GRS (Global Recycling Standard Certified) used in the weft of the fabric – made from recycled post-consumer textile waste.
 The textile waste is gathered into similar batches of colours, shredded back to fibre, combed, and then re-spun into yarn.
 More-than-ever we are looking to make our work sustainable – wool is a natural, renewable and biodegradable fibre, as well as sumptuous and textural.